mo-sharif/take-home-exercise-full-stack/README.md

-# Matter Engineering Take-Home Exercise
+# Codelit Engineering Take-Home Exercise

-💫 Welcome to the Matter take-home coding exercise! 🎉
+💫 Welcome to the Codelit take-home coding exercise! 🎉

 This full-stack exercise involves building a form component in React that also makes a request to the Node.js/Express.js backend.
 We imagine you should spend around four hours at minimum to implement this feature, but want to emphasize that there is no specific deadline, or ticking clock for the implementation time.
 You can feel free to break the work up over multiple days.
 The entire point of this exercise is to get a good sense of how you build software.